Calculate Doubling Time Of Cells

 3. Linear Regression Analysis

-This statistical method offers a robust approach to calculating doubling time, especially when dealing with noisy or scattered data.
-Linear regression analyzes the relationship between the logarithm of cell number and time.
-The slope of the regression line represents the specific growth rate (μ), which can then be used to calculate the doubling time using the formula mentioned in the graphical method (Td = 0.693 / μ).
+This statistical method offers a solid approach to calculating doubling time, especially when dealing with noisy or scattered data.
+Because of that, the slope of the regression line represents the specific growth rate (μ), which can then be used to calculate the doubling time using the formula mentioned in the graphical method (Td = 0.
+On the flip side, linear regression analyzes the relationship between the logarithm of cell number and time.
+693 / μ) Less friction, more output..

 Practical Examples